-- Effective in high-dimensional feature spaces. - Comparably effective for small numbers n of training instances. - May still be effective if number m of features is greater than n. - Memory-efficient, since it uses only a subset of the training instances. - Different kernel functions can be specified.
+- Effective in high-dimensional feature spaces. - Comparably effective for small numbers n of training instances. - May still be effective if number m of features is greater than n. - Memory-efficient, as SVMs use only a subset of the training instances. - Different kernel functions can be specified.